XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/general-shutdown-stoppage.md

 ### 3. Import the Data Stream
 - This Data Stream performs two functions: activating and deactivating Assets in the Asset Master and generating email alerts for start/stop based on the Email Administration Page
 - As the solution stands, the Data Stream will notify users subscribed to a site of any shutdown in that Site Hierarchy 2 days prior two start and 2 days prior to end
+- The site administrator will need to have an available SMTP server set up, to take advantge of automatic email capabilities within the Data Stream

 ### 4. Import the Applications